 2. Active Hub

 - Active hubs have some additional features apart from passive hubs.
 It monitors the data which is sent out to the connected devices.
-It has a unique role in this network communication by using Store technology where the hubs check the data before sending out and prioritize which packet to send first.
+It has a unique role in this network communication by using Store technology where it checks the data before sending out and prioritizes which packet to send first.

 - It has the option to fix the damaged packets and hold the direction and distribution of the rest of the packets.
 If a week signal is received in port but it’s still readable then the active hub amplifies it to a stronger signal before its retransmitted to other ports.

 - If any connecting device is not functioning in the network it can boost the signal which is viewed by other devices with passive hubs.
 Hence it helps in the continuation of service in the local area network.

 - But few of them will account for the malfunction of any device and offer related diagnostic capabilities in the local area network.
 They will be able to resync the packets and transmit them again.
 Some cables go through electromagnetic troubles and stop the packet from entering into the designated port or rarely it does not reach the port.
 At those times, they can make up for the packet or data loss.
 They are accessible to retime the port for slower delivery and error-prone connections